 Amit was our top fundraiser for The Big London Night Walk.
-Amit had a target of £150 but raised a staggering £2180.
+Despite his small target, he raised a staggering £2180.
 See below for the ways Amit exceeded his total in 4 easy steps.

 Here are Amit’s 4 easy tips for fundraising:

-The more friends and family (and even acquaintances) that know about your fundraising, the better.
+The more friends and family that know about your fundraising, the better.
 It really is a numbers game so the more people you can reach, the better the chances of gaining sponsorship.
 Using Facebook and Twitter is a good way to get the word out.
-Remember to keep your request as short as possible, as both sites will cut your text if you try and write a novel.
 Don’t forget to add in all the relevant information i.e. what you’re doing and who you’re supporting, but most importantly, the difference someone’s sponsorship will make to those you are trying to help.
-Also, I find the more challenging the activity, the more likely people will sponsor you!

 Emailing work colleagues is also a great way to raise sponsorship.
 Timing is key here, so try and time your email to coincide with pay day (cheeky but very effective!)
 Also, don’t worry about emailing a request more than once, it usually takes a few emails for people to take action.

 Donating to your friend’s good causes might help ensure they donate to you.
-A lot of people will support you if you have done the same in the past…and don’t be shy in reminding them!
+A lot of people will support you if you have done the same in the past… but don’t be shy in reminding them!

 So now you’ve heard more ways you can reach the target and make it happen, why not sign up to one of our events.
-Justine is our Events Executive at The Big Issue Foundation and she is always on hand for one-to-one fundraising guidance and support for all of our events.
-Give Justine a call on 020 7526 3459 or drop her an email at firstname.lastname@example.org to discuss your fundraising further.
+Justine and Ellie are our Events team at The Big Issue Foundation and they are always on hand for one-to-one fundraising guidance and support for all of our events.
+Give them a call on 020 7526 3459 or drop us an email at firstname.lastname@example.org to discuss your fundraising further.